rhododendrons beneath the birches

 Daily, YEAR ROUND, dawn to dusk

 Lyle E. Littlefield Ornamentals Trial Garden, University of Maine, Orono, Me.
-4 acres of perennials and shrubs in formal and informal groupings.
+4 acres of perennials, shrubs, and trees in formal and informal groupings.
 Free.

 207-581-3112